frostschutz/uberspace7-mail/index.md

 #### ACCESS

-[Accessing your Mails](https://manual.uberspace.de/mail-access.html) is unaffected, so only `$MAILBOX@$DOMAIN` works as username to the POP/IMAP/SMTP-.
+[Accessing your Mails](https://manual.uberspace.de/mail-access.html) is unaffected, so only `$MAILBOX@$DOMAIN` works as username to the POP/IMAP/SMTP-servers and the [webmail interface](https://webmail.uberspace.de).
 This makes it inferior to Uberspace 6 namespaces, which are no longer available under Uberspace 7.

 - `isabell@obelisk.tld` is still Isabell's mailbox, even if you mapped it to Rosetta.